The Leadership prize

 Mindful of this, in 2004 the Board of Directors decided to establish the”Harvard Club of Belgium Leadership Prize”.
 The Harvard Leadership Prize is awarded annually to a person, or organization, based in Belgium or with links to Belgium, whose accomplishments reflect Harvard University’s legacy of integrity and leadership, and have a lasting impact on our society.

-Harvard Club of Belgium awards 2018 Leadership Prize to Jean-Pascal van Ypersele
+Harvard Club of Belgium awards 2019 Leadership Prize to Margrethe Vestager

-The Harvard Club of Belgium awarded the 2018 Leadership Prize to Jean-Pascal van Ypersele, an eminent Belgian climatologist and full professor at the Université catholique de Louvain.
+The Harvard Club of Belgium awarded its 2019 Leadership Prize to Margrethe Vestager, Executive Vice-President Designate of the European Commission in charge of the digital agenda “Europe fit for the digital age”, as well as the current Competition Commissioner.
 The purpose of this prize is to promote the principles and values of leadership of Harvard University.
-It is awarded each year to a person or organization that is established in or maintains strong links with Belgium.
-Architects of positive change in Belgium, the winners reflect the integrity and leadership long advocated by Harvard University.
+It is awarded each year to a person or organization that exemplifies in their own and unique way these values and principles and is established in or maintains strong links with Belgium.
+Architects of positive change, the winners reflect and contribute to the integrity and leadership long advocated by Harvard University.

 About the Harvard Club of Belgium